-Sample collection and analysis began in July 2005 and is expected to continue for at least five years provided there is continued funding from federal and state agencies.
-The network currently contains 24 primary (load) sites (Table 1).
-Routine (predetermined date) monthly sampling is conducted at all sites.
+The Maryland Network currently contains 23 sites and sample collection and analysis began in July 2005.
+Routine (pre-determined date) monthly sampling is conducted at all sites.
 Eight samples collected during high flow conditions will be taken at all sites each year, preferably two storms per season.
 Storm events are targeted because large amounts of nutrients and sediments are moved during high flows.
 Routine sampling is conducted over a wide range in flow conditions to provide unbiased load calculations.
-Sites in the Maryland CBP Non-tidal network are shown on Figure 2.
+Site locations in the Maryland Chesapeake Bay Program (CBP) Non-tidal Network are shown in Figure 2.

-Depth integrated samples will be taken at equal width intervals and composited at all sites any time the site is sampled for the non-tidal network.
-Parameters and analytical methods are listed in Table 2.
+Depth integrated samples will be taken at equal width intervals and composited at all sites.
+Parameters for the NTN and RIM programs along with field parameters are listed in Table 1.
 An additional sample will be taken from the churn sample splitter for sediment concentration any time high flow conditions are sampled.
-A sand/fine analysis will be performed on the sediment sample on a quarterly basis.
+A sand/fine particle analysis will be performed on the sediment sample on a quarterly basis.